Philip Awadalla

-Philip Awadalla is a professor of medical and population genetics at the Ontario Institute for Cancer Research, and the Department of Molecular Genetics, Faculty of Medicine, University of Toronto.
-He is the National Scientific Director of the Canadian Partnership for Tomorrow's Health (CanPath), formerly the Canadian Partnership for Tomorrow Project (CPTP), and Executive Director of the Ontario Health Study.
-He is also the Executive Scientific Director of the Genome Canada Genome Technology Platform, the Canadian Data Integration Centre.
-Professor Awadalla was the Executive Scientific Director of the CARTaGENE biobank, a regional cohort member of the CPTP, from 2009 to 2015, and is currently a scientific advisor for this and other scientific and industry platforms.
-At the OICR, he is Director of Computational Biology.
+Philip Awadalla is the Professor of Molecular Genetics at the Nuffield Department of Population Health, and a Big Data Institute Group Leader at the University of Oxford, as well as the Faculty of Medicine, University of Toronto.
+He is the National Scientific Director of the Canadian Partnership for Tomorrow's Health (CanPath), formerly the Canadian Partnership for Tomorrow Project (CPTP), and executive director of the Ontario Health Study.
+He was the Executive Scientific Director of the Genome Canada Genome Technology Platform, the Canadian Data Integration Centre.
+Professor Awadalla was also the Executive Scientific Director of the CARTaGENE biobank, a regional cohort member of the CPTP, from 2009 to 2015, and is currently a scientific advisor for this and other scientific and industry platforms.
+At the OICR, he was the Director of Computational Biology.